Marcus Bannerman: DynamO was originally developed

 by Severin Strobl.

-A big thank you to Michael R Sweet for
+Thank you to Michael R Sweet for creating fldiff, a program which

-a program which makes it so easy to compare good and bad EDMD
+makes it so easy to compare good and bad EDMD trajectories and has

-trajectories, its has saved hours of debugging in the scheduler code.
+saved hours of debugging in the scheduler code.
+This has now been

-Cédric Laugerotte's website was a great help for determining
+Cédric Laugerotte's website (now offline) was a great help for determining